nus-comparch/looppoint/README.md

 displayed as the final output on the console.
 All the profiling and simulation results are stored in the `results` directory.

-The tool to read, evaluate, and display the key results for an application is provided below:
+The driver script to run an application with LoopPoint is provided below:
 ```
 $ ./run-looppoint.py -h
 ```